-1. Determining Need for Detention
+- 1. Determining Need for Detention - a.

-- a.
 An engineering drainage study as outlined in Section 10.0 of this manual will be required for all locations to determine the impact of the proposed development on the existing drainage system and the need for detention.
 The study shall include the entire drainage area tributary to the system being impacted by the proposed development.
 The report shall be submitted to the City with the preliminary plat or prior to any development in previously platted but yet undeveloped areas. - b.
 Detention will not be required where the engineering study indicates that construction of a detention facility will increase the downstream system's peak discharge by delaying the peak from the proposed development so that it coincides with the peak discharge from the upstream area. - c.
+When a ridge line divideds a property into two or more drainage areas, these requirements shall be met independently for each area. - d.
 When required, detention facilities shall be designed in accordance with Section 9.0. - 2.
 These requirements apply to all development except the following: - a.
-Where downstream flooding is entirely confined within the limits of the 100-year floodplain as defined by the Federal Flood Insurance Study (FIS) current at the time the development is proposed.
+Where downstream flooding is entirely confined within the limits of the 100-year floodplain as defined by the Federal Flood Insurance Study (FIS) current at the time the development is proposed. - b.
+Additions to, improvement and repair of existing single-family and duplex dwellings. - c.
+Remodeling, repair, replacement, and improvement to any existing structure or facility and appurtenances that does not cause an increased area of impervious surface on the site in excess of 10% of that which existed previously. - d.
+Improvements on any site having a gross land area of one-half acre or less, regardless of land use. - e.
+Construction of any one new single-family or duplex dwelling unit, irrespective of the total area of the site on which the structure is situated.